 Home-schooling in the COVID-19 crisis: survey launched

-A team from Stranmillis University College’s Centre for Research in Educational Underachievement (CREU) has launched a survey for parents/carers home-schooling children aged 3 to 18/19 within the context of the 2020 COVID-19 restrictions in Northern Ireland.
-CLICK HERE TO COMPLETE THE SURVEY.
+A team from Stranmillis University College’s Centre for Research in Educational Underachievement (CREU) ran a survey for parents/carers home-schooling children aged 3 to 18/19 within the context of the 2020 COVID-19 restrictions in Northern Ireland.
+There is now a second version: CLICK HERE FOR THE NEW SURVEY.

 The team of Dr Glenda Walsh, Dr Noel Purdy, Dr Jonathan Harris and Dr Jill Dunn are keen to gather information from parents/carers about the everyday realities of home-schooling for children who would normally be in day care, playgroup, nursery, special, primary or post-primary settings.